RSV prevention program

 Pregnant people should be advised to bring their digital AIR Immunisation History Statement with them to all antenatal appointments to confirm their vaccination history.

-It is mandatory to report all NIP immunisations, including Abrysvo® to the AIR.
+It is mandatory to report all NIP immunisations, including Abrysvo® and Arexvy® to the AIR.
 Additionally, providers are strongly encouraged to record all Beyfortus™ immunisation given on the AIR.

 For more information, refer to Using the Australian Immunisation Register on the Department of Health and Aged Care website.

-All maternal vaccinations should be recorded on the pregnant person’s antenatal card.
+All maternal vaccinations should be recorded on the pregnant person’s antenatal card and AIR record.
 Obstetricians and midwives should check the pregnant person’s vaccination status at the time of delivery to determine if the newborn is eligible to receive Beyfortus™ at birth.

 Storage, handling and preparation of RSV vaccine